microsoft/Application-Insights-Istio-Adapter/SETUP.md

 - *Are Windows containers supported?* Since only Istio is supported currently, and Istio does not offer support for Windows containers - the answer is no. As soon as supported service meshes are compatible with Windows containers this scenario will be enabled.
 - *Distributed tracing support* Support for distributed tracing is coming soon.
 Currently, only Application Map is supported, not full distributed tracing chains.
 - *Support for other protocols - Redis, mongoDB, HTTPS, etc.* Since telemetry is lifted off the wire, encrypted protocols (like HTTPS) cannot be supported.
-For internal traffic use plain unecnrypted protocols (like HTTP); for external traffic that must be encrypted consider setting up SSL termination at the ingress gateway.
+For internal traffic use plain unencrypted protocols (like HTTP); for external traffic that must be encrypted consider setting up SSL termination at the ingress gateway.
 Support for some of the most popular non-HTTP protocols is coming.

 ## Uninstall